<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-PRQLQP" height="0" width="0" style="display:none;visibility:hidden">

 We are committed to building an environment where students and staff are free from the threat of gender-based violence.
 This means empowering individuals to recognise its root causes and take proactive steps to prevent it on campus, in the workplace, and in their personal lives.

-If you have been affected by sexual violence or gender-based violence, please know that it is not your fault, and you are not alone.
-We are sorry that this has happened to you, and we are here to offer our support and care.
+If you have been affected by violence of any type, please know that it is not your fault, and you are not alone.
+UC offers confidential, trauma-informed support to help you feel safe and supported.
+From wellbeing services to counselling and guidance on reporting, we’re here for you and on your terms.

 Gender based violence resources